Is Extreme Or Super Extreme DUI A Felony In Arizona?

 It is important to bear in mind that, while Extreme and Super Extreme DUI’s are not felonies, the penalties for those charges still increase significantly in terms of fines, jail time, and other penalties.

-If you have been charged with a DUI, contact a Scottsdale DUI attorney immediately.
+If you have been charged with a DUI, contact a Scottsdale DUI lawyer immediately.
 We offer free case evaluations and will be able to put a plan together that will best suit your case.